cq674350529/pocs_slides/README.md

-share advisory, poc and slides related to IoT
+share advisory, poc, slides and scripts to IoT